Konpyuuta/multi-modal-battleship/README.md

 # Multi-Modal Battleship

-The project has been developed as part of the M. Sc. course "Multi-Modal User Interfaces by Maurice Amon, Allessia Busshard and Lucas Cornet.
+The project has been developed as part of the M. Sc. course "Multi-Modal User Interfaces by Maurice Amon, Alessia Bussard and Lucas Cornet.